eliath/bing-image-dl/README.md

 ### Azure Setup

-First you will need to get API credentials to use the _Bing Image Search API_.
+First you will need to get credentials to use the **Bing Image Search API**.
 Follow the steps below to obtain a key from the Azure platform.

   1. Set up a free [Microsoft Azure account](https://azure.microsoft.com/en-us/free/)
-  2. Go to the [Azure portal](https://portal.azure.com/) and choose "Create A Resource"
+  2. Go to the [Azure portal](https://portal.azure.com/) and choose _Create A Resource_
-  3. Search and select "Bing Search v7", then click "Create"
+  3. Search and select _Bing Search v7_, then click _Create_
   4. Give the resource a name and choose a pricing tier.
-    - The free tier is fine but rate-limited to 3 calls per second
+    1. The free tier is fine but rate-limited to 3 calls per second
-    - Create a new resource group if necessary
+    2. Create a new resource group if necessary
-  5. Next, in the sidebar, go to "All Resources" and click the name of the resource you just created
+  5. Next, in the sidebar, go to _All Resources_ and click the name of the resource you just created
-  6. Choose "keys" in the middle column and copy one of the API keys listed
+  6. Choose _keys_ in the middle column and copy one of the API keys listed
   7. Paste your API key in `credentials.lua`.

 ### Getting Images